20CS181/LandlordOff/README.md

 # land_lord_off
-For cs181 final project in Shanghaitech.
+For CS181 final project in Shanghaitech.
+The structure referred to our homework, the Pacman Games of the [CS188 at UC Berkeley](https://inst.eecs.berkeley.edu/~cs188/sp21/).
+It turned out so simple and elegant with OOP game developing with Python and we love it!

 ## References:
 (We read these just for refrences, but didn't implement any)